CTCycle/XREPORT-radiological-reports-generator/README.md

 - **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-- **database:** the data source must be provided in *database/dataset/XREPORT_dataset.csv*, formatted according to the specified template (column *id* containing the image filenames and column *text* providing the corresponding description for each image).
+- **database:** the data source must be provided in *database/dataset/XREPORT_dataset.csv*, formatted according to the specified template (column *image* containing the image filenames and column *text* providing the corresponding description for each image).
 Processed data and validation results will be stored centrally within the main database *XREPORT_database.db*.
 All associated metadata will be promptly stored in *database/metadata*.
 For image training data, ensure all image files are placed in *database/images*, adhering to specified formats (.jpeg or .png).
 Graphical validation outputs will be saved separately within *database/validation*.

 - **inference:** contains *images* where you place images intended for inference using the pretrained XREPORT model, and *reports*.
 The generated radiological reports from input images are saved within this latter folder.